umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-01-releasenotes.md

 This means can now choose to create new Umbraco Cloud projects in "West Europe", "US East", and "UK South".

-## Display of Multi-factor authentication setting for organisation members
+## Display of Multi-factor Authentication Setting for Organization Members

 Since October last year, users has the opportunity to enable Multi-Factor Authentication (MFA) and authenticate with either phone, email, or an authenticator app.